Server uptime is an essential requirement for any business that offers online services.

 Most of the time, site failures are events that occur at the data center location, such as natural disasters that can cause widespread power outages (e.g., floods, fires, etc.).

-Even though natural disasters cannot be avoided by anything other than careful selection of the site location, the complications of those caused by power outages can be mitigated with server clusters.
+Even though natural disasters cannot be avoided by anything other than careful selection of the site location.
 That’s why server clusters are crucial for data centers and servers located in areas prone to natural disasters.

-Whether you’re hosting a web application or a website, you might eventually outgrow your hosting solution and need more computing power.
+Whether you’re hosting a web application or a website, you might eventually outgrow your hosting solution and need more processing power.

 - Using a server cluster